 The following information sections are required to submit a SAR file:

-The SAR report's effectiveness depends on the extreme confidentiality required for these reports because it contains customers' confidential personal information and potentially has significant legal consequences.
+The Suspicious Activity Report's effectiveness depends on these reports' extreme confidentiality because they contain customers' confidential personal information and potentially have significant legal consequences.
 The person under investigation is never informed about the pending report.
 Similarly, discussions with third parties like media companies are a federal crime.
 When a bank or financial institution submits a SAR file, the information provided is reviewed by financial researchers, management staff, and lawyers before concluding the SAR.
 As a result.
-Special privileges are given to protect those who submit SARs part of a company or alone; for example, people who submit SARs do not need to disclose the name of their name or organization.
+Special privileges are given to protect those who submit SARs as part of a company or alone; for example, people who submit SARs do not need to disclose their organization's name.